Live We're live on YouTube Sunday Service Join Live

 Key third-party services we use include:

-- Google Analytics — website traffic analysis (Google Privacy Policy)
+• Google Analytics & Google Ads — website analytics and advertising (Google Privacy Policy)

-- YouTube — sermon video hosting (Google Privacy Policy)
+• YouTube — video hosting and embeds (Google Privacy Policy)

-- Payment processor — online giving (subject to their separate privacy policy)
+• Payment processors — online giving via third-party providers (subject to their separate privacy policies)

-- Email marketing platform — newsletter delivery (subject to their separate privacy policy)
+• Email delivery platform — sending transactional and ministry emails (subject to their separate privacy policy)

 7. Children's Privacy (COPPA)